shukriadams/whobrokethebuild/README.md

         -   Key: Project_Ironbird
             SourceServer: myperforce

-Assuming you're running WBTB from a Docker container image, start your container and point it to the above config.
-All required data tables will be automatically created in the Postgres database pointed to, build data will be pulled from from sandbox sources for Jenkins and Perforce, and saved to the database.
-For additional information on working with the built-in dummy datasources in WBTB, or running a WBTB from source code, check the the /docs directory of this project.
+Assuming you're running WBTB from the official Docker container image, volume mount this file in /wbtb/config.yml.
+All required data tables will be automatically created in the Postgres database pointed to, build and source data will be pulled from sandbox Jenkins and Perforce sources, and saved to the database.
+For additional information on working with the built-in dummy datasources in WBTB, or running a WBTB instance from source code, check the the /docs directory of this project.

+#### Production config